“You’ve got a nasty reputation Mr. Gittes, I like that.” Noah Cross

 The simple story of Private Investigator J.J Gittes (Jack Nicholson) hired by Evelyn Mulwray to spy on her husband, who she believes to be having an affair.
 One thing’s for sure though, nothing is simple in Chinatown.

 Set beautifully against the backdrop of 1930′s Los Angeles, Roman Polanski’s masterpiece revisions the film-noir genre for a new generation.
-Everything about this movie is classic noir; the location, the music, the hard nosed Detectives, the investigation that spirals out of control.
+Everything about this movie is classic noir; the location, the music, the hard nosed Detectives, the investigation that spirals out of control, and most importantly the woman scorned.
 It’s all there.

 Nicholson is perfect as the successful smart mouthed P.I. living by his own rules in a town that has fashioned his very existence.
 Touted as his best role ever (I disagree, R.P.
 McMurphy takes that trophy for me) or at the very least one of his most memorable, Nicholson incapulates his role with such vigour and authenticity (as he so often did with nearly every role during the 70′s) that you can’t help cheering his every move.
 He’s not the perfect human being by a long shot but his heart is true and he has a special devotion to his job and his client that somehow he becomes a kind of superhero.
 The rest of the cast do their job well too, particularly John Huston, who masterfully plays Noah Cross (Dunaway’s father) and all round bad guy with utter perfection.

 Every single screenplay book I’ve ever read will always mention this as one of the greatest scripts even written.
-The way the characters are introduced and the manner in which the plot unfolds is integral to any successful script and Robert Towne certainly follows all the rules here (and invents some of his own).
-Filled with countless memorable scenes, Gittes getting his nose sliced is surely one of the most iconic scenes in history, and pushed along with a classic, albeit sometimes cliche score, Polanski manages to capture something truly unforgettable worthy of all the awards it received.
+The way the characters are introduced and the manner in which the plot unfolds is integral to any successful script and Robert Towne certainly follows all the rules here and even invents some of his own.
+Filled with countless memorable scenes – Gittes getting his nose sliced is surely one of the most iconic scenes in history – and pushed along with a classic, albeit sometimes cliche score, Polanski manages to capture something truly unforgettable worthy of all the awards it received.